-In the event of an On-Campus Student Death, the Department of Public Safety should attempt to notify the Vice President for Student Affairs or designee, as well as all other parties outlined in the chain of command within the department.
+In the event of an On-Campus Student Death, the Department of Public Safety should attempt to notify the Associate Vice President for Student Affairs or designee, as well as all other parties outlined in the chain of command within the department.

-In the event the death occurs while the student is undergoing medical care at the JSU Health Center, the staff of the Health Center should immediately contact the Department of Public Safety and the Vice President for Student Affairs or designee.
+In the event the death occurs while the student is undergoing medical care at the JSU Health Center, the staff of the Health Center should immediately contact the Department of Public Safety and the Associate Vice President for Student Affairs or designee.

-A. When a JSU Student Death Occurs Off-Campus
+B. When a JSU Student Death Occurs Off-Campus

-In the event of a JSU student's death occurring off-campus, the Vice President for Student Affairs or designee should be notified as soon as campus staff or faculty receives information about the death.
-In cases where the death is recent or may be expected to have a significant adverse impact on the campus community, all matters concerning the death shall be referred to the Vice President for Student Affairs or designee for coordination.
+In the event of a JSU student's death occurring off-campus, the Associate Vice President for Student Affairs or designee should be notified as soon as campus staff or faculty receives information about the death.
+The Associate Vice President for Student Affairs or designee will then confirm the passing of the student.
+In cases where the death is recent or may be expected to have a significant adverse impact on the campus community, all matters concerning the death shall be referred to the Associate Vice President for Student Affairs or designee for coordination.

-In all cases, when a member of the University community learns of a student's death, he/she should contact the Vice President for Student Affairs or designee via email or by telephone at 601-979-2241 during business hours.
+In all cases, when a member of the University community learns of a student's death, he/she should contact the Associate Vice President for Student Affairs or designee via e-mail or by telephone at 601-979-2241 during business hours.
 If after hours, the Department of Public Safety should be contacted at 601-979-2580.
-The Department of Public Safety will immediately notify the Vice President for Student Affairs or designee, as well as follow the proper chain of command within the department.
-The Vice President for Student Affairs or designee will notify all necessary divisions, departments, units, and campus entities.
+The Department of Public Safety will immediately notify the Associate Vice President for Student Affairs or designee, as well as follow the proper chain of command within the department.
+The Associate Vice President for Student Affairs or designee will notify all necessary divisions, departments, units, and campus entities.

-If possible, when reporting the death of a student, the following information should be provided by email to the Vice President for Student Affairs or designee:
+If possible, when reporting the death of a student, the following information should be provided by e-mail to the Associate Vice President for Student Affairs or designee:

-- 1. Name of deceased student;

-- 2. Student's J number (if known);

-- 3. Date and approximate time of death;

-- 4. Circumstances surrounding the death;

-- 5. Source of notification of the student's death (friend, call from family, media, etc.); - 6.
+- 1. Name of deceased student; - 2.
+Student's J number (if known); - 3.
+Date and approximate time of death; - 4.
+Circumstances surrounding the death; - 5.
+Source of notification of the student's death (friend, call from family, media, etc.); - 6.
 Whether the deceased student was a resident on campus; - 7.
 Whether the death occurred at Campus Housing; and a - 8.
 Copy of the obituary or article related to death (if available).